-It is the role of the GLC Board of Directors to ensure that the GLC's Policy complies with current legislation and is maintained in line current legislation as required.
+It is the role of the GLC Board of Directors to ensure that the GLC's Policy complies with current legislation and is maintained in line with current legislation as required.
 The Board ensures that all academies comply with the agreed policy and monitors provision and outcomes for young people with SEND.

-- The Board and local governing bodies are responsible for ensuring each Academy within the GLC implements the Special Educational Needs and Disabilities Policy; - This policy will operate alongside equalities, inclusion and access policy and practice.
+- The Board and local governing bodies are responsible for ensuring each Academy within the GLC implements the Special Educational Needs and Disabilities Policy;

+- This policy will operate alongside equalities, inclusion and access policy and practice.

-8.7 Students
+8.7 Pupils

-Students are encouraged to take an active role in decision making and planning for their future; at the Gateway Academy we feel it important that students know they will be listened to and that their views are valued.
-Students are requested to attend parents' evening, mentoring sessions and annual reviews where appropriate.
+Pupils are encouraged to take an active role in decision making and planning for their future where possible; at the GLC we feel it important that pupils know they will be listened to and that their views are valued.
+Pupils are requested to attend parents' evening and annual reviews where appropriate.
 Their views are captured in preparing for annual reviews and any requests for additional support from external agencies.

-During transition students complete a one-page profile, this gives them the opportunity to reflect and share what they find difficult, what works well for them and what's important to them.
-When a student has an EHCP or more personalised provision, an 'all about me' is completed to support the assessment and review process.
+Pupil support plans include sections where pupils can give their input in shaping what support for them looks like.
+They are asked to reflect on what they find difficult, what works well for them and what's important to them.
+When a pupil has an EHCP or more personalised provision, an 'all about me' is completed to support the assessment and review process.